Phase Transitions and Stability of Eguchi-Hanson-AdS Solitons: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Roberto Emparan and Eric Woolgar for helpful discussions and comments.
+We would like to thank Roberto Emparan, Edgar Shaghoulian, and Eric Woolgar for helpful discussions, comments, and correspondence.
 The work of RAH received the support of a fellowship from ``la Caixa” Foundation (ID 100010434) and from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 847648” under fellowship code LCF/BQ/PI21/11830027.
 HKK acknowledges the support of the NSERC Grant RGPIN-2018-04887.
 The work of TD and RBM was supported by the Natural Sciences and Engineering Research Council of Canada.

 The lands on which Memorial University’s campuses are situated are in the traditional territories of the Beothuk, Mi’kmaq, Innu, and Inuit of the province of Newfoundland and Labrador.
 McMaster University is located on the traditional territories of the Mississauga and Haudenosaunee nations and within the lands protected by the “Dish with One Spoon” wampum agreement.
 University of Waterloo is situated on the traditional territory of the Neutral, Anishinaabeg and Haudenosaunee peoples.